wbvguo/bsbit/docs/reference/file-formats.md

 The structured `@PG` line binds the BAM to the exact reference and alignment mode and must survive sorting and duplicate marking.

-BAI and CSI are binary random-access sidecars, not alignment files.
-A caller requires a coordinate-sorted BAM and an adjacent matching BAI or CSI.
-See [Alignment BAM](../outputs/alignment-bam.md) for flags, tags, and provenance, and [Prepare BAM file](../guides/prepare-bam.md) for the sorting and indexing recipe.
+`.bai` is a binary random-access sidecar, not an alignment file.
+A caller requires a coordinate-sorted BAM and its adjacent `.bai`.
+See [Alignment BAM](../outputs/index.md#alignment-bam) for output behavior and validation, and [Prepare BAM file](../guides/prepare-bam.md) for sorting and indexing.

 ## CGmap methylation calls